RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [yst](https://github.com/jgm/yst)
 - [Hakyll](http://jaspervdj.be/hakyll/)
 - A [bash shell script](https://github.com/wcaleb/website) by Caleb McDaniel to generate a site using pandoc
+- [jekyll](https://github.com/fauno/jekyll-pandoc-multiple-formats) (Also see [this post](http://drz.ac/2013/01/03/blogging-with-math/) for implementation on OctoPress)

 ## Serving `.md` and `.markdown` files with apache